topbitdu/unidom-shopping/ROADMAP.md

 2. Shopping Item model & migration (20020502000000)

 ## v0.2
-1. Improved the Shopping Cart model to include the Model Extension concern
+1. Improve the Shopping Cart model to include the Model Extension concern
 2. Improved the Shopping Item model to include the Model Extension concern

 ## v0.3